openschc/openschc/examples/simulator/README.md

 The workflow or trying out simulation parameters is as follows:

-  1) First select a builtin simulation name from `./simtool list`
+  1) First select a builtin simulation name from:
+     * `./simtool list`
-  2) Display the parameters of that simulation with `./simtool show <sim-name>` (e.g. `./simtool ackerror`)
+  2) Display the parameters of that simulation with `./simtool show <sim-name>` (see below "Scenario Specification" for the parameters and their names)
+     * example:`./simtool show ackerror`
-  3) Run the builtin simulation as `./simtool run <sim-name>` (e.g. `simtool run ackerror`)
+  3) Run the builtin simulation as `./simtool run <sim-name>`
+     * example: `simtool run ackerror`
-  4) **Try out** the same simulation but changing one (or several parameters) by using one or several options  `--<parameter-name> <parameter-value>`, e.g.
+  4) **Try out** the same simulation but changing one (or several parameters) by using one or several options  `--<parameter-name> <parameter-value>`
+     * example: `./simtool run ackerror --frag-ruleid 2`
-    `./simtool run ackerror --fcn-size 5`
+     * or: `./simtool run ackerror --loss-packet 15`
-  5) From the directory names displayed when you did './simtool run ...', do a comparison between the output of the two runs with `./simtool diff <dir1> <dir2>` or `./simtool kdiff <dir1> <dir2>`, e.g. `./simtool diff test-ackerror test-ackerror-fs5` or `./simtool kdiff test-ackerror test-ackerror-fs5`
+  5) From the directory names displayed when you did `./simtool run ...`, do a comparison between the output of the two runs with `./simtool diff <dir1> <dir2>` or `./simtool kdiff <dir1> <dir2>`,
+     * example: `./simtool diff test-ackerror test-ackerror-rid2`
+     * ... or `./simtool kdiff test-ackerror test-ackerror-rid2`
+     * ... or `./simtool kdiff test-ackerror test-ackerror-lp15`

 #### Workflow for looking for differences

-The workflow for refactoring or looking at the changes for one set of simulation is follows:
+The workflow for refactoring or looking at the changes for the whole set of builtin simulations is follows:
   1) With a stable version of openschc, run and record all scenarios with `./simtool run-all --prefix ref` (or use the equivalent shortcut `./simtool reref`)
   2) ... do modifications of openschc (like refactoring) ...
   3) Check if the output is identical with `./simtool recheck-all` (which assumes default prefix `ref` for reference output), or alternately display the differences with any recorded file with: `./simtool rediff` or `./simtool rekdiff`

+### Workflow for an individual simulation

+If you want to set the parameters by yourself (described in next section "Scenario specification"), you can use the command line with many options or:
+  1) You can create a json scenario specification file `<scenario-name>.json`, with content as follows (and example is in the file [sample-scen.json](sample-scen.json) ):
+     * `{ "option1": value1, "option2": value2, ... }`
+  2) You can run the example with:
+     * `./simtool run <scenario-name>.json [<options>...]`
+     * example: `./simtool run sample-scen.json`
+  3) The output should be in recorded files in `test-<scenario-name>`

 ### Scenario specification